Thadah/NSPlugins/README.md

 ## Crafting Plugin

+This plugin was made in collaboration with [Cyumus Aduni](https://github.com/Cyumus/Plugins)

 This plugin allows players to craft items of all kinds using recipes, components or items.
 It can be used alongside the gathering plugin so that raw materials can be gotten from trees or rocks.

 To use it, just spawn a Crafting Table wherever you want.